matyasrichter/fastapi-injector/README.md

 ```

 ## Contributing
 All contributions are welcome.
-Please raise an issue and/or open a pull request if you'd like to help making `fastapi-injector` better.
+Please raise an issue and/or open a pull request if you'd like to help to make `fastapi-injector` better.
 - Use [poetry](https://python-poetry.org/docs/) to install dependencies
 - Use [pre-commit](https://pre-commit.com/) to run linters and formatters before committing and pushing
 - Write tests for your code